Making your first API v3 call with POSTMAN

 Merge a template with your JSON data using Postman

 Merges template with data and returns a public URL to a document.
-You should send the JSON encoded data in request body as the data parameter.
+You should send the JSON encoded data in the request body as the data parameter.
 After the request is send, the URL for the generated document is returned.
-You can read more about all the parameters in our API documentantion.
+You can read more about all the parameters in our API documentation.

-Updated on: 08/09/2023
+Updated on: 06/01/2025

 Thank you!